• Free shipping on all orders

 8. New Bedding

-If you’ve cleaned urine-soaked fur on your pet, it’s best to check the dog’s bed for any signs of staining.
+If you have cleaned urine-soaked fur on your pet, it’s best to check the dog’s bed for any signs of staining.
 Most dog beds have washable covers, but some are not water-resistant.
 If the bed’s core is not sealed in a waterproof covering, the foam center can become contaminated with urine and must be thrown away.
 Although you can successfully eliminate urine odors from clothing and carpets, you cannot clean foam stuffing or memory foam.

 beagle on his dog bed